anugyamehrotra/Build-A-Discord-Bot/README.md

 - `$rps` — Starts an interactive **Rock-Paper-Scissors** game with the bot.
 - Users can pick `rock`, `paper`, or `scissors`; the bot generates its own choice.
 - Results are dynamically calculated with win/loss/tie logic and sent as chat messages.
-- Tracks active players in real time using a **set-based state system**, ensuring smooth gameplay.

 <img width="540" height="280" alt="discord_bot_img3_project1" src="https://github.com/user-attachments/assets/80ba1a9d-45f1-41b6-bf60-d4dfd7a10728" />